Marker or pen for writing

 Further Your Study

-Nearly 2,000 years ago, Christ preached a profound sermon showing how converted Christians are to live.
-How essential is the Sermon on the Mount today?
+Nearly 2,000 years ago, Jesus preached a profound sermon showing how converted Christians are to live.
+The Sermon on the Mount remains important for us today.
 Read More >

 In this biblical twist of an “I spy” bottle, 10 objects represent the 10 “the kingdom of heaven is like” parables.
 Enjoy helping your children “seek” the Kingdom by finding each of these objects, then discussing Read More >